aiidateam/aiida-firecrest/README.md

 tox
 ```

-By default, the tests are run using a monkey patched PyFirecREST.
+By default, the tests are run using a monkey patched pyfirecrest.
 This allows for quick testing and debugging of the plugin, without needing to connect to a real server, but is obviously not guaranteed to be fully representative of the real behaviour.

 To have a guaranteed proof, you may also provide connections details to a real FirecREST server: